 How to fix a leaking shower or bath

-Whether you have a shower enclosure or bath, there are several aspects that could be leaking, and you need to check.
+Whether you have a shower enclosure or bath, there are several aspects that could be leaking.
 The first thing to check is the seal around the plughole and overflow waste.
 If the seal is broken, then this can cause an overflow or leak.

 Another area to check is the pipes that connect the water supply to the bath taps or shower hose.
 To detect this leak, you may need to remove the side panel of the bath.
 For the shower, these potentially leaking pipes may be hidden behind a wall.
 However, the damage is usually easy to spot through tile lifting.
 Don’t leave it until it is too late to fix the leaking pipes; they can cause a considerable amount of damage.